alb-car/dh-posts-resources/nifi-beginner-guide/nifi-beginner-guide.md

 ### Configuring a processor

-We will add and configure a processor that simply generates a ***flowfile*** containing some text.
-A **flowfile** is simply the name of data as it travels through the flow: it will not be saved on your computer, since we won’t add any processors to store it.
+We will add and configure a processor that simply generates a ***flowfile*** containing some text. "**Flowfile**" is the name of data as it travels through the flow: it will not be saved on your computer, since we won’t add any processors to store it.

 <img align="right" width="360" src="https://github.com/alb-car/dh-posts-resources/blob/master/nifi-beginner-guide/images/menu_add_proc.png">